elias-at-chalmers/mop-lecture_notes-mirror/lecture04_GPIO_and_C_intro.md

 So far, we have focused on the *core* of our processor, the *Qingke V4F*, and how to move data between memory and registers.
 This would be quite pointless unless the processor was connected to the outside world somehow.
 Today we will start introducing how to communicate with off-chip devices using the GPIO ports.

 We will also start looking at the programming language C, which we will start using to program our machine.
-You know the basics of the RISC-V assembly language now, and you have probably noticed that this quickly becomes impractical for larger programs.
+You know the basics of the RISC-V assembly language now, and you have probably noticed that it quickly becomes impractical for larger programs.
 Throughout the rest of the course, we will switch over to the (relatively) high-level language C, but we will keep showing you how C is *compiled* into assembly language.
 Understanding how a high-level language gets translated to assembly, and then machine code, is very important for writing performant and secure code, on any machine.

 ## GPIO (General Purpose Input/Output)
 A processor chip talks to the outside world through its tiny metal legs, called *pins*.
 In desktop and laptop computers, most of these pins are already spoken for - they connect directly to memory (so you can plug in RAM) or to standard buses like PCI Express (so you can add devices like graphics cards).
 Microcontrollers, however, are much simpler.
 They often don’t have separate memory chips or standard expansion slots, so most of their pins can be used more flexibly as General Purpose Input/Output (GPIO) [^1].